 - Queen Puduhepa from the Hitite Empire, likely one of the inspirations for the aforementioned Yuri Ishtar from Anatolia Story.

 - Queen Zenobia of Palmyra (combined with Lady of War).

 - The Netherlands have been particularly blessed with High Queens since having been converted to a monarchy.
 The first generations until 1890 were all men, but those below were four powerful women, who took their job seriously and performed admirably.

 - Firstly with Queen Regent Emma (1890-1898), the below Wilhelmina's mother.

 - Queen Wilhelmina of the Netherlands (1890/98-1948).
 Churchill described her as "the only real man" among the governments-in-exile in London.

 - Thirdly Queen Juliana (1948-1980), who managed to become a mother to all the Dutch, and had the courage to adress the UN advocating peace at the height of the cold war.

 - And most recently, Queen Beatrix (1980-2013), who has transformed the function to a sort of President of the Netherlands Ltd., quite useful in a globalised ecomony.
-She is due to be replaced by her son, but the next person in line after him at the moment is his oldest daughter, so we'll see what happens in 20-30 years.
+She has recently been replaced by her son, but the next person in line after him at the moment is his oldest daughter, so we'll see what happens in 20-30 years.

 - The Virgin Mary for Catholics (and Orthodoxes, to a lesser degree), both symbolically and by virtue of some of her titles ("Queen of Heaven" and "Queen of the Angels," for example).